NHS Continuing Healthcare

 For the full Department of Health & Social Care Framework please click below.

-To understand funded nursing care we have written a summary for you.
+To understand NHS-funded nursing care we have written a summary for you.

 Challenging a negative decision